Should Christians Keep the Sabbath?

 Sabbatarians contend that all of the Ten Commandments are binding today, including the requirement to “keep the Sabbath day holy.”
 They allege that if one argues that the Ten Commandments were abolished when Christ died, this would license all sorts of evil today.
 Is this argument sound?
 Wayne Jackson addresses this in this Q&A segment.

 Defending the Faith with a Broken Sword – Part 2

 The Lord expects his disciples to demonstrate a loving disposition, while, at the same time, defending the truth vigorously.
 All of us to some extent, have made errors in both of these areas.
 And sometimes, we do more harm than good when attempting to defend truth with incorrect reasoning.
 This is part two in a three-part series, “Defending the Faith with a Broken Sword.”

 Some claim that Matthew’s Gospel record (12:1-4) provides biblical precedent for the philosophy of situation ethics.
 They are wrong.

 A consideration of several biblical metaphors used of the law of Moses.

 The Classification of Bible Commands

 The commands found in the Bible may be classified in several ways to help our understanding.

-Did Jesus, in the Sermon on the Mount, claim that the law of Moses (including sabbath observance) would last till the end of the world?
+Did Jesus say that the law of Moses including Sabbath observance would last until the end of the world?

 Though the New Testament writer Luke was a Gentile, surprisingly his Gospel account reveals a significant knowledge of the Old Testament scriptures.
 Reflect upon this fact with us.